vatpac-technology/sops/docs/aerodromes/classc/darwin.md

 ## Local Procedures
 ### Initial and Pitch
-The [intial points](../../../controller-skills/military/#initial-and-pitch) are at 5 TAC, aligned with Runway 11 and 29.
+The [initial points](../../../controller-skills/military/#initial-and-pitch) are at 5 TAC, aligned with Runway 11 and 29.
 Aircraft will arrive via a straight initial.

 ### Marrara Coded Clearance
 VFR aircraft arriving via LPT may be cleared for a visual approach via a **'Marrara Downwind'** clearance.
-Aircraft that area cleared for a Marrara Downwind will track from LPT towards *Marrara Stadium* before turning to joing a left (Runway 11) or right (Runway 29) downwind.
+Aircraft that area cleared for a Marrara Downwind will track from LPT towards *Marrara Stadium* before turning to joining a left (Runway 11) or right (Runway 29) downwind.

 !!! phraseology
     **DN ADC:** "ZYX, cleared visual approach via Marrara Downwind, Runway 11"